 In the years that followed, the band built a loyal following in their home base of Santa Barbara, CA, and expanded their tour route to include stops in Las Vegas, Oregon, Idaho, Utah and a short string of shows in New York and New Jersey.
 They played to bigger crowds and most memorably shared stages with The White Buffalo, Murder By Death, Larry and His Flask and The Reverend Peyton's Big Damn Band.
 In 2013, the band returned to its original three-piece lineup and continued playing in Southern California, frequently touring up the West Coast to Portland, Oregon.
 Brian and Merry got married after a 15-year courtship and Michael became a bar owner, opening Seven Bar & Kitchen in Santa Barbara.
 In October of 2014, however, The Mutineers suffered a serious blow with the tragic loss of founding member, best friend and guitarist Michael.
 "It's been difficult to pick up the pieces.
 It is very hard to hear some of our songs without Michael's presence, not to mention the enormous vacancy left by his larger-than-life personality and boundless optimism," said Mathusek.

 Brian and Merry returned to Merry's home state of Oregon and continued making music and running their graphic design and screen printing business, Mutiny Studios.
 Now performing as a duo, they've honed their harmonies, tightened up their sound, built a bed in their van and released a new album, Live at B-Side (Nov.
 2016).
 They spent the majority of the following years traveling across the country with appearances at Treefort Music Fest, Wildwood Music Festival and 27 states from Oregon to New Jersey.
-They plan to follow up with another new release in 2018.

 Also visit Mutiny Studios for design and screen printing by Brian and Merry.